ElsevierSoftwareX/SOFTX_2020_238/doc/source/gstlal-inspiral/tutorials/offline_analysis.rst

  3. Generate/copy template bank and then split this into sub-banks
  4. Run gstlal_inspiral_pipe to produce offline analysis dag

 The information contained within this page is based off the O2 BNS test dag, an offline analysis focused on 100,000s centered around GW170817.
-The dag used to perform the analysis can be produced using a `Makefile <https://git.ligo.org/lscsoft/gstlal/blob/master/gstlal-inspiral/share/O3/offline/O2/Makefile.BNS_HL_test_dag_O2>`_ that generats most of the required files.
-This tutorial will just cover the HL detector pair configureation, though a HLV Makefile can be found `here <https://git.ligo.org/lscsoft/gstlal/blob/master/gstlal-inspiral/share/O3/offline/O2/Makefile.BNS_HLV_test_dag_O2>`_.
+The dag used to perform the analysis can be produced using a `Makefile <https://git.ligo.org/lscsoft/gstlal/blob/master/gstlal-inspiral/share/O3/offline/O2/Makefile.BNS_HL_test_dag_O2>`_ that generates most of the required files.
+This tutorial will just cover the HL detector pair configuration, though a HLV Makefile can be found `here <https://git.ligo.org/lscsoft/gstlal/blob/master/gstlal-inspiral/share/O3/offline/O2/Makefile.BNS_HLV_test_dag_O2>`_.
 In this tutorial we detail each stage of the Makefile needed to run an offline analysis.

 Analysis variables defined at the top of offline Makefile
 ---------------------------------------------------------